gzachariadis/Windows-10/README.md

 * [Libraries Above This PC](<Pre-Install/Registry-Files/File Explorer/Libraries Above This PC.reg>) - Move Libraries (Music,Movies,Downloads etc.) above this PC on the File Explorer Navigation Pane.

-* [Open To Downloads](<Pre-Install/Registry-Files/File Explorer/Open to Downloads Folder.reg>) - Each time File Explorer Launches, it will open to the Downloads Folder instead of This PC.
+* [Open to Downloads Folder](<Pre-Install/Registry-Files/File Explorer/Open to Downloads Folder.reg>) - Each time File Explorer Launches, it will open to the Downloads Folder instead of This PC.

 * [Remove Devices and Printers from This PC](<Pre-Install/Registry-Files/File Explorer/Remove Devices and Printers From This PC.reg>) - Remove Devices & Printers section from showing under This PC on View Pane